-- Despite its common name, the Bald-Faced Hornet does not rank as a true hornet, proving once again that names can be deceiving.
+- Despite its common name, the fierce-looking Bald-Faced Hornet does not actually rank as a true hornet.
+This surprising fact only proves once again that names can be deceiving.

-- This eusocial insect actually constitutes a species of the yellow jacket.
+- This amazing eusocial insect actually constitutes a specific species of the yellow jacket.
 Furthermore, it remains well known for its construction of large conical nests, built from paper-like materials.

 - The insect builds its nests typically in trees, or under the roofs of buildings.
-The yellowjacket will aggressively defend the nest, repeatedly stinging possible predators.
+Further, the insect will aggressively defend the nest, repeatedly stinging possible predators.

-- Its distinctive name derives from the fascinating markings on its face.
+- Finally, its distinctive name understandably derives from the fascinating markings on its face.
 These, along with its overall coloring, distinguishes it from others in its genus.

 First of all, the first description of the visually remarkable Bald-Faced Hornet occurred in 1763.
-First, the majority of related species appear black and yellow, this variety typically appears black and white in color.
-The majority of its white coloring is on the face.
+First, the majority of related species appear black and yellow.
+Yet, this variety typically appears black and white in color.
+The majority of its white coloring also appears on the face.

-This species also typically attains a larger size than other yellowjacket varieties.
+Further, this species also typically attains a larger size than other yellowjacket varieties.
 However, it nonetheless remains somewhat small.
-Due to this trait, the adult attains an average length of approximately 0.75 in (19 mm).
+Due to this trait, the adult attains an average length of about 0.75 in (19 mm).

-Workers remain covered in numerous small hairs while the body of the queen remains hairless.
+Furthermore, workers remain covered in numerous small hairs.
+Meanwhile, however, the body of the queen remains hairless.
 In addition, the queen typically attains a much larger size than the rest of the colony.

 Bald-Faced Hornet Distribution, Habitat, and Ecology